 “Boy, I tried to get rid of the mounted unit,” he said in an interview.
 “I thought I had eliminated a police helicopter.
 I came close.”

 Asked to objectively measure his tenure in Baltimore, Kleine told The Brew, “I had no illusion that outcome budgeting was going to trump politics completely.
 What I was aiming for was to increase the output quotient, the percentage of the budget that was informed by actual data and analysis.”

-Kleine’s tenure came to an end last year.
+His tenure came to an abrupt end last year.
 An item in the Board of Estimates agenda cited a former budget director (who turned out to be Kleine) whose position would be overlapped for six weeks by Bob Cenname, who now serves as Catherine Pugh’s budget director.

 “My disappointment grew as it became apparent that in her long lame-duck period, Rawlings-Blake would be going through the motions.
 Her heart wasn’t in it.
 The ‘innovation mayor’ was gone,” he writes.

-Asked to give an assessment of Pugh – specifically, whether much “outcome” is coming out of her administration’s management practices – Kleine took a pass.
+Asked to offer his assessment of Pugh – specifically, how much “outcome” is coming out of her management practices – Kleine politely takes a pass.